Smrity004/Project_SRAM/README.md

 ![image](https://github.com/Smrity004/Project_SRAM/assets/102158117/abc61968-14ce-47ab-ad96-8b650f1cbcf0)

 Fig.6 shows the
-### Write Driver(WR)
+### Write Driver

 Since in my SRAM architecture Sense Amplifier is always ON, here a am trying to elaborate the role of write enable in sram block.
 In SRAM architecture, the sense amplifier is indeed a crucial component.
 It's used for reading the stored data in the SRAM cells.
-However, to write data into SRAM, you typically need a separate circuit for write enable (WR) control.
+However, to write data into SRAM, we typically need a separate circuit of write driver control.
-The Write Enable (WR) signal is an external control signal that plays a crucial role in the write operation.
-It determines whether data can be written into the SRAM cell or not.
-When the WE signal is set to a logic high (usually 1), it enables the write operation.
-Conversely, when the WE signal is set to a logic low (usually 0), it disables the write operation, ensuring that data remains unchanged within the SRAM cell.
+The Write Driver signal is an external control signal that plays a crucial role in the write operation, it is used to give a data to the sram,  what we need to write.
+When it is set to a logic high, one is written to SRAM and when zero in given than 0 is given to the SRAM.
+Here, I have used a switch in which when RD is 1 and RW is 0 then data is passed to BL and datab is passed to BLB.

-Here's a simplified circuit diagram for a basic SRAM cell with a write enable (WR) control.
+Here's a simplified circuit diagram for a basic SRAM cell with a write enable control.

 <p align="center">
-  Fig.7:Driver(WR) block of SRAM
+  Fig.7:Driver block of SRAM
 </p>

 ![image](https://github.com/Smrity004/Project_SRAM/assets/102158117/9be6b268-20e2-47c0-b3e2-5de570b2bf73)